-Staff has consistently been well above state minimum within the facility.
-Facility has an emergency staffing plan that it can implement if necessary (attachment 1).
+Staffing has consistentently been well above the state minimum within the facility.
+Facility has an emergency staffing plan that it can implement if necessary (Attachment 1).
 Center continues our recruitment efforts to increase house staff.

 20. DESCRIBE THE PLAN TO HALT ALL REOPENING FACILITIES IF THE COUNTY IN WHICH THE FACILITY IS LOCATED IS REVERTED TO A RED PHASE OF THE GOVERNOR'S REOPENING PLAN